 Google my business is the doorway of your business to the world.
-I wrote a comprehensive guide on how to get your business listing on Google my business.
+I wrote a comprehensive guide on how to get your business listed on Google my business.
 Check out the link to the article below to learn more.

 6. Raise Startup Funds.